qureai/qureai.github.io/_posts/2017-09-08-building-visualisations.md

 #### Occlusion

-In the paper [Visualizing and Understanding Convolutional Networks](https://arxiv.org/abs/1311.2901) <sup>1</sup>, published in 2013, Zeiler *et al* used deconvolutional layers - earliest applications of deconvolutional layers - to visualize the activity maps for each layer for different inputs.
+In the paper [Visualizing and Understanding Convolutional Networks](https://arxiv.org/abs/1311.2901), published in 2013, Zeiler *et al* used deconvolutional layers - earliest applications of deconvolutional layers - to visualize the activity maps for each layer for different inputs.
 This helped the authors in understanding object categories responsible for activation in a given feature map.
 The authors also explored the technique of occluding patches of the network and monitoring the prediction and activations of feature map in the last layer that was maximally activated for unoccluded images.

 Here's a small demo of how perturbation by occlusion works for the demo X-ray.
-The leftmost image is the original X-ray image, the middle one is the perturbed image as the black occluding patch moves across the image, the rightmost image is the plot of the probability of pleural effusion as different parts of the X-ray gets occluded.

 <p align="center">
     <img  width="100%" src="/assets/images/visualisation/occlusion.gif">
     <br>
-    <small>Demo of perturbation by occlusion for chest X-ray</small>
+    <small>The leftmost image is the original X-ray image, the middle one is the perturbed image as the black occluding patch moves across the image, the rightmost image is the plot of the probability of pleural effusion as different parts of the X-ray gets occluded.</small>
 </p>

 As is evident from above, the probability of pleural effusion drops as soon as the right CP angle and accumulated fluid region of the X-ray is occluded to the network, the probability of the pleural effusion drops suddenly.
 This signals the presence of blunt CP angle along with the fluid accumulation as the attributing factor pleural effusion diagnosis for the patient.

-The same idea was explored in depth in the Samek *et al* in the 2015 paper [Evaluating the visualization of what a Deep Neural Network has learned](https://arxiv.org/abs/1509.06321)<sup>2</sup> where authors suggests that we select the top k pixels by attribution and randomly vary their intensities and then measure the drop in score.
+The same idea was explored in depth in the Samek *et al* in the 2015 paper [Evaluating the visualization of what a Deep Neural Network has learned](https://arxiv.org/abs/1509.06321 where authors suggests that we select the top k pixels by attribution and randomly vary their intensities and then measure the drop in score.
 If the attribution method is good, then the drop in score should be large.

 Here's how the heatmap generated via occlusion would look like